maglub/rpi-sous-vide/README.md

 * One sample take ca 0.9 seconds on a Raspberry Pi Zero, and 0.8 seconds on a Raspberry Pi 3B, so don't expect this to work in very fast changing environments.

+# Releases

+Every now and then I will create a new release tag.
+Mostly "master" is considered to be stable, so just "follow master" to be up to date.

+If you rather follow tagged releases, please check the "Releases" page. https://github.com/maglub/rpi-sous-vide/releases

 # Feedback/bugs/feature requests/Contributions

 Please provide any bug reports, feature requests or other feedback in the Issue tracker here in this project.
 I happily receive contributions!